ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 #### ModalEditForm

-We replace `EditForm` with `ModalEditForm`.
+`ModalEditForm` replaces `EditForm`.
 It:

 1. Has three RenderFragments.
 2. `LoadingContent` is only shown whilst the form is loading.
-2. `EditorContent` is shown once loading is complete.
+3. `EditorContent` is shown once loading is complete.
 It cascades `EditContext`.
-3. `ButtonContent` is always shown at the bottom of the control.
+4. `ButtonContent` is always shown at the bottom of the control.
 5. `Loaded` controls what gets rendered.
 6. We build the control with `BuildRenderTree`.